 Pittsburgh's Jaromir Jagr was the main draw as the Penguins and Predators opened the NHL season with a pair of games at the Saitama Super Arena in the suburbs of Tokyo.

-The Predators stole the show in the first game, winning 3-1 behind the brilliance of goaltender Mike Dunham and the game-winning tally by Vitali Yachmenev.
-A crowd of 13,849 -- the largest crowd to watch a professional hockey game in Japan -- watched the contest.
+The Predators stole the show in the first game, winning 3-1 on Oct.
+6. Mike Dunham made 25 saves and forward Vitali Yachmenev scored the game-winning goal.
+A crowd of 13,849, the largest crowd to watch a professional hockey game in Japan, watched the game.

-One night later, Jagr turned the tables by setting up two goals in Pittsburgh's 3-1 win.
-That win was new coach Ivan Hlinka's first win in the NHL.
+One night later, Jagr had two assists in Pittsburgh's 3-1 win.
+The victory was the first in the NHL for new coach Ivan Hlinka.

 Buffalo Sabres, Tampa Bay Lightning